 The most influential Boyars are invited to sit in the Duma, or Advisory Council of the Tsar, where they can voice their opinions on the issues of the day and lobby the Tsar to enact this or that edict.
 As the senior political leaders of Lyubov they bring important experience and knowledge to the table and the Tsar is wise to heed them but their counsel is not binding on His Majesty.

 In addition to the hereditary nobility, there is a class of Service Boyars who are long-service Civil Servants, military heroes and other people who have rendered extraordinary service to Lyubov and who are elevated to the nobility by decree of the Tsar.
-(Such Service Boyars also tend to dilute the power of the hereditary Boyars since their positions are entirely dependent upon the pleasure of the crown and their loyalty is directly to House Gilead rather than to a local minor house)
+(Such Service Boyars also tend to dilute the power of the hereditary Boyars since their positions are entirely dependent upon the pleasure of the crown and their loyalty is directly to the Tsar rather than to a local minor house)

 Below the Boyars are their noble retainers – the Bogatyr or Gentry – these are wealthy families with feudal obligations to their noble superiors.